 The members of La Vaghezza are all highly sought after instrumentalists in their own right, working closely with artists such as Alfredo Bernardini, Enrico Onofri, Jordi Savall, Rachel Podger, Amandine Bayer, and with ensembles such as Il Pomo d’Oro, Orquestra Barroca de Sevilla, Venice Baroque Orchestra, Modo Antiquo, Les Arts Florissants, Zefiro.

 The ensemble entered the European EEEmerging programme in 2017 and has been one of the four original ensembles to have been given a second year of residencies in 2018.
-It has been chosen for a third year of support that will see the released of a CD within the eeemerging collection of Ambronay Editions label.
+It has been chosen for a third year of support in 2019.
+They will still be supported by the EEEMERGING+ programme in 2020 and have been chosen to release a CD within the eeemerging collection of Ambronay Editions label.

 Alfia Bakieva violin